jimkeeler/redteamreadme.github.io/_posts/2021-12-31-picklerick.markdown

 Next, let's run a feroxbuster scan for other pages and directories.

-> 🔔 Be sure to give your discovery tool some file extensions to use in its search!
+> Be sure to give your discovery tool some file extensions to use in its search!
+{: .prompt-tip }

 ![feroxbuster output](/assets/img/20211228215102.png)